26 Baku Commissars: Demolition of the 26 Commissars Memorial and reburial

 26 Commissars Memorial was a symbol of Azerbaijan SSR.

 In 1920, the remains of the commissars were exhumed and reburied as Soviet martyrs in a central square in Baku.
-They remained their until 2009 when Azerbaijani authorities began demolishing the city's 26 Commissars Memorial.
-This was the latest monument of several that had been built to commemorate the Commissars erected in that park during the Soviet period.
+They remained there until 2009, when Azerbaijani authorities began demolishing the city's 26 Commissars Memorial.
+This was the latest monument of several that had been built to commemorate the commissars, erected in that park during the Soviet period.
 This last monument itself had been fenced-off since July 2008.
 The remains of the commissars were reburied at Hovsan Cemetery on 26 January 2009, with participation of Muslim, Jewish and Christian clergy, who conducted religious ceremonies.

 The dismantling was opposed by some local left-wingers and by the Azerbaijan Communist Party in particular.
-It also upset Armenia as the Armenian public believed that the demolition and reburial was motivated by the reluctance of the Azerbaijanis, after the Nagorno-Karabakh War to have ethnic Armenians buried in the center of their capital.
+It also upset Armenia, as the Armenian public believed that the demolition and reburial was motivated by the reluctance of the Azerbaijanis, after the Nagorno-Karabakh War to have ethnic Armenians buried in the center of their capital.
 Another scandal happened when Azerbaijani press reports claimed that during the exhumation only 21 bodies were discovered and that "Shahumyan and four other Armenian commissars managed to escape their murderers".
 This report was questioned by Shahumyan's granddaughter Tatyana, now living in Moscow, who told the Russian daily Kommersant that:

 It is impossible to believe that they weren't all buried.
 There is a film in the archives of 26 bodies being buried.
 Apart from this, my grandmother was present at the reburial.

-Almost all monuments in Azerbaijan dedicated to the commissars including Shahumyan, Azizbekov, Dzhaparidze and Fioletov, have been demolished.
+Almost all monuments in Azerbaijan dedicated to the commissars, including Shahumyan, Azizbekov, Dzhaparidze and Fioletov, have been demolished.
 Most streets named after the commissars have been renamed.

 In popular culture

-Russian prominent poet Sergei Yesenin wrote "Ballad of the Twenty-six" to commemorate the Baku Commissars, poem first published in The Baku Worker, 22 September 1925.
+The prominent Russian poet Sergei Yesenin wrote "Ballad of the Twenty-six" to commemorate the Baku Commissars, poem first published in The Baku Worker, 22 September 1925.

 Russian band WOMBA named one of its albums The 27th Baku Commissar.

-Italian prominent writer Tiziano Terzani wrote about the Baku Commissars in his book Buonanotte, signor Lenin (Goodnight, Mr Lenin: A Journey Through the End of the Soviet Empire, 1992).
+The prominent Italian writer Tiziano Terzani wrote about the Baku Commissars in his book Buonanotte, signor Lenin (Goodnight, Mr Lenin: A Journey Through the End of the Soviet Empire, 1992).

 A street in southwest-central Moscow is named after the 26 Baku Commisars Ulitsa 26 Bakinskikh Komissarov.